Locations:

 Tumor

-A tumor is a solid mass of tissue that forms when abnormal cells group together.
-Tumors can affect bones, skin, tissue, organs and glands.
-Many tumors are not cancer (they’re benign).
-But they still may need treatment.
-Cancerous, or malignant, tumors can be life-threatening and require cancer treatment.
+A tumor (neoplasm) is a solid mass of tissue that forms when abnormal cells group together.
+They can form most anywhere in your body, including your bones, skin, tissue, organs and glands.
+Many tumors are benign, which means they’re not cancer.
+You may or may not need treatment for them.
+Cancerous, or malignant, tumors require cancer treatment.

 Overview